NandhanGPillai/Gurunandhan_Resume/README.md

 ## Education
 ---

-Kerala University, Bachelor of Technology in Electonics and Communication Engineering | June 2013
+Kerala University, Bachelor of Technology in Electronics and Communication Engineering | June 2013

 Ariston School of Business Studies, MBA in IT Management | September 2015